irmen/Tale/docs/source/index.rst

 A random list of the features of the current codebase:

-- Runs on Python 2.7 and 3.4+ (maybe on 3.2 and 3.3 too but that is not tested)
+- supports Python 3.5 and newer
 - game engine and framework code is separated from the actual game code
 - single-player Interactive Fiction mode and multi-player MUD mode
 - text console interface, GUI (Tkinter), or web browser interface, switchable by command line argument.